Do you want a geophysicist career?

 Although the job market is challenging for geophysicists, this is the reality for many environmental science careers.

 This means that all the standard job seeking advice applies, like networking and visiting conferences.
-Find mentorship, volunteering and internships when you are student to help get a foot in the door.
+Find mentorship, volunteering and internships if you are a student trying to get your foot in the door.